 Why not refer to it as what you intend it to be?
 Come up with a descriptive and appealing name (like “Deb’s Yoga Sanctuary” … nice, yes?).
 You’ll probably find that doing this will motivate you to keep working on it, instead of closing the door and walking by it.
 Let the picture of how amazing it will look be a kick in the pants so that you can transform your space into the fabulous, relaxing, or productive area you’ve always wanted.

-Don’t underestimate the power of the words you use and the influence they can have on your mood and actions.
+Don’t underestimate the power of the words you use and the influence they can have on your mood, thoughts, and actions.

 Have you noticed that using more positive language has an impact on how you feel and how productive you are?
 Please share your experience in the comments.
 Of course, if you think I’m crazy and this is just a bunch of psychobabble, I’m happy to hear your perspective, too. 😉